“A house is much more than a mere shelter, it should lift us emotionally and spiritually.”

 First thing I did… you got it… I started putting everything back where it belonged.
 Ever so grateful through the process might I add!

-Pushing, lifting, hanging, pulling and dragging everything back into it’s perfect designated place.
+Pushing, lifting, hanging, pulling and dragging everything back into it’s perfectly designated place.
 I missed my home interior and also how my surroundings made my “interior” feel.

 Below is a picture I captured of a beautiful rainbow that appeared two days after the storm passed.